Yossioren/AttacksonImplementationsCourseBook/chapters/05_Low_Data_Complexity_Power_EM_2.md

     % - secret_key:
     %   A vector of 16 bytes that represents the secret key.
     % - encrypt:
-    %   Paramter indicating whether an encryption or a decryption is performed
+    %   Parameter indicating whether an encryption or a decryption is performed
     %   (1=encryption, 0=decryption).
     %
-    % RETURNVALUES:
+    % RETURN VALUES:
     %
     % - result:
     %   A matrix of bytes of the same size as the byte matrix 'input_data'.